ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ---
-title: How to Enter Data for a Single Record
+title: How To Enter Data for a Single Record
 layout: default_toc
 ---